Dietetic Internship Program

 One-year post completion;

 1b.
-On the one-year post completion employer survey, of those that respond, 90% will score "agree or strongly agree" with a mean value of 2.0 or greater regarding graduate's preparation for entry-level practice.
+On the one-year post completion employer survey, of those that respond, 90% will score "agree or strongly agree" with a mean value of 2.0 or greater regarding the graduate's preparation for entry-level practice.

-Over a five-year period;
+Over a three-year period;

 Program Goal 2